-Short Term Storage •••••• More Than 24 Hours, Less Than 60 Days
+Short Term Storage ••••• More Than 24 Hours, Less Than 60 Days

-• Follow the steps for cleaning the engine listed above in "AFTER 3 TO 4 HOURS OF RUNNING."

-• If the engine will be fired again within 60 days, you may leave the boiler with water at or above the bottom nut on the gauge glass.

-• Store engine and tender in a dry environment.
-Do not wrap in plastic; condensation can form with temperature changes and the moisture cannot evaporate.
+- Follow the steps for cleaning the engine listed above in "AFTER 3 TO 4 HOURS OF RUNNING." - If the engine will be fired again within 60 days, you may leave the boiler with water at or above the red line on the gauge glass. - Store engine and tender in a dry environment.
+Do not wrap in plastic; condensation can form with tem perature changes and the moisture can not evaporate.

-Long Term Storage •••••• More Than 60 Days
+Long Term Storage ••••• More Than 60 Days